akashe/YoutubeSummarizer/README.md

 The summarization quality is significantly influenced by the Language Learning Model (LLM) choice:

 - GPT3.5 provides you with fast but succinct information.
 - For a more comprehensive and detailed summary, resort to GPT-4.
-However, consider slower processing due to usage rate limits.
+- Chatbot by default uses latest GPT-4 variant.

 ### Steps to Run the App Locally